Sheinstein/Quasi-Monte-Carlo-For-Options-Pricing/README.md

 Each row in the arrays corresponds to a different sample size, while each column represents different values of epsilon (the precision of the bump in the bump-and-revalue method).

 ## Contributing
-This project  was design and implemented  by Salifyanji J Namwila
+This project  was designed and implemented  by Salifyanji J. Namwila

 ---